anhvir/c205/README.md

     * Thu 12:00PM Workshop
   * Or, send me an email (to avo@unimelb.edu.au), and I will organize a special online session for you.

-But please note that we might face some further changes, and you need to check both Canvas and this site prior to coming to any (relevant) class.
-Thank you for your understanding.

 Main Tasks:
 -------------